gabeluci/gabeluci.github.io/_posts/2018-06-08-finding-all-of-a-users-groups.md

 If you're curious, this method works in one of two ways:

 1. If the computer you run the method from is joined to a domain that is fully trusted by the domain the user account is on, then it uses the native Windows [Authz API](https://msdn.microsoft.com/en-us/library/windows/desktop/ff394773%28v=vs.85%29.aspx).
-2. Otherwise, it reads the [`tokenGroups`](https://msdn.microsoft.com/en-us/library/ms680275(v=vs.85).aspx) attribute on the account, which is a constructed attribute that lists the SIDs of authorization groups for the user.
+2. Otherwise, it reads the [`tokenGroups`](https://msdn.microsoft.com/en-us/library/ms680275(v=vs.85).aspx) attribute on the AD object, which is a constructed attribute that lists the SIDs of authorization groups for the user.

 > Constructed attributes - like [`tokenGroups`](https://msdn.microsoft.com/en-us/library/ms680275(v=vs.85).aspx), [`canonicalName`](https://msdn.microsoft.com/en-us/library/ms675436%28v=vs.85%29.aspx), [`msDS-PrincipalName`](https://msdn.microsoft.com/en-us/library/ms677470(v=vs.85).aspx) and others - are not stored.
 These attributes are only given to you when you ask, and their values are calculated at the time you ask for them.
 For this reason, you cannot use these attributes in a query.